 To require moral qualifiers for rights is to strip away their universality.
 It is to claim that rights are privileges bestowed by society, revocable when inconvenient.
 That is not liberty; that is tyranny dressed in moral justification.

 Charlie Kirk, like every other human being, possessed the right to life and the right to speak freely.
-His ideas could have been debated, challenged, even ridiculed—but never answered with bullets.

 In the wake of Kirk’s assassination, many responses began with: “I agree that murder is wrong, but…”